 Michelle Hager, Director

-Michelle Hager is the Writing Center Director and a lecturer in the Department of English and Comparative Literature.
+Michelle Hager is the Writing Center Director, and she taught college-level writing courses for 12 years.
 She earned her B.A. and M.A. in English and Certificate in Professional and Technical Writing from San Jose State University.
-She has been teaching college-level writing for over ten years, and she has nine years of experience in writing center administration.

 Maria Judnick, Coordinator of Digital Initiatives

 Maria Judnick is a proud second-generation SJSU Spartan!
 While her father earned his M.A. in Educational Counseling from San Jose State University, Maria earned an M.A. in English and Comparative Literature from SJSU and a M.F.A. in Creative Nonfiction from St. Mary’s College of California.
 She completed her B.A.
 (English major with minors in Art History and Theology) at Loyola Marymount University.

 For five summers, Maria has been honored to serve as the Project Coordinator for a National Endowment for the Humanities Institute for teachers ("John Steinbeck, the Voice of a Region, a Voice for America" in 2009, 2011, and 2013 and "The California Immigrant Experience in Literature and Theatre" in 2014 and 2016) directed by SJSU professors.

 Since 2013, Maria has taught English 1A, English 100A, and Stretch English at San Jose State University.
 She is also a full-time lecturer at Santa Clara University where she teaches a wide variety of themed freshmen courses including those focusing on Sustainability and California literature, in particular.
 She has also taught Advanced Nonfiction Writing, Engineering Communications, and a course in the Environmental Studies department.
 In her spare time, Maria Judnick is a freelance writer and is working on her first young adult novel.